ray-project/ray/doc/source/ray-core/tasks.rst

 Invocation Stacktrace
 ---------------------

-Ray can optionally capture and display the stacktrace of where tasks are invoked from in your code.
-This can help with debugging and understanding the execution flow of your application.
+Ray can optionally capture and display the stacktrace of where your code invokes tasks.
+This feature can help with debugging and understanding the execution flow of your application.

 To enable invocation stacktrace capture, set the environment variable ``RAY_enable_invocation_stacktrace=true``.
 When enabled: